 The year the motorcycle was manufactured in is also an important thing to consider when you are preparing to sell your bike.
-This can be a tricky area, because bikes must either be relatively new or very old and a classic to fetch top dollar.
+This can be a tricky area because bikes must either be relatively new or very old and a classic to fetch top dollar.
 Those sellers who find their motorcycles are stuck in the middle often are disappointed with lower selling prices.

-For example, a classic Harley-Davidson from the 50s will outsell a Harley from the early 2000s any day of the week due to their rarity and iconic look.
+For example, a classic Harley-Davidson from the 50s will outsell a Harley from the early 2000s any day of the week due to its rarity and iconic look.
 On the other hand, a brand new Harley motorcycle will also outsell that same early 2000s model due to it being newer and more advanced.
 The age of a bike must be in a certain sweet spot for maximum profit.

 Country of Origin

-The country of origin for a bike is also of significant importance to buyers when they purchase your bike as where they are produced can be indicative of the quality of the machine.
+The country of origin of a bike is also of significant importance to buyers when they purchase your bike as where they are produced can be indicative of the quality of the machine.
 Bikes produced in the United States and Japan are known for fetching especially high prices in recent years.
 Though classic bikes like old Triumph brand motorcycles have been known to be popular with collectors too.

-The speed of your bike is bound to help make it more appealing with a certain group of buyers.
+The speed of your bike is bound to help make it more appealing to a certain group of buyers.
 This is because the ability to go fast is one of the key reasons some people love motorcycles in the first place.
-The feeling of the wind in one’s hair and road rapidly disappearing before you is an experience many crave.
+The feeling of the wind in one’s hair and the road rapidly disappearing before you is an experience many crave.

 So when you begin to try and sell your motorcycle, it would be advisable to figure out just how fast it is compared to other bikes in the market.
 This may be the saving grace for you if your bike is not faring well in much of the other criteria we have laid out but is exceptionally quick.

-The last step to take in pricing out your bike, that is if you’re not already sure of that you can sell it a price you have in mind, is to get the help of a professional.
+The last step to take in pricing out your bike, that is if you’re not already sure that you can sell it at a price you have in mind, is to get the help of a professional.
 A professional appraisal carries with it a significant number of advantages.
 Prime among these is the fact that it comes with expert opinion and hard facts backing any sort of price that is produced.
-In the end, experts will know about any atypical conditions with you motorcycle or the market in general.
+In the end, experts will know about any atypical conditions with your motorcycle or the market in general.
 They can also act as an impartial judge and make a fair and unbiased assessment.